Yaoyx/Curriculum_Vitae/index.md

 ## **RESEARCH EXPERIENCE**
 ---
 **Tumor heterogeneity** <br />
-- We use FastClone to explore the causation of polyclonal tumor and metastatic cancer.
-The manuscript is being written currently.
+- Find the driving force causes the formation of multi-clone tumor, and the manuscript is in the final revision stage
 <p style='text-align: right;'> 2020 – Present </p>

 **Chemical properties transformation** <br />
-- Training an autoencoder model that can transform chemical properties by generating an analog based on the input compound.
+- Training an autoencoder model that can transform chemical properties by generating an analog based on the input compound
 <p style='text-align: right;'> 2020 – Present </p>

 **Drug response prediction** <br />
-- Finding out gene markers for Atrasentan drug response prediction and an appropriate machine learning model.
+- Finding out gene markers for Atrasentan drug response prediction and an appropriate machine learning model
 <p style='text-align: right;'> 2020 </p>

 **Tumor heterogeneity** <br />
-- Our lab developed a tool called FastClone for reconstruct tumor phylogeny and used this tool to further understand tumor heterogeneity.
+- Developed a tool called **FastClone** for reconstruct tumor phylogeny
+- FastClone achieves approximately 100-fold acceleration in computation for both simulated and 15 patient data compared to other tools
 <p style='text-align: right;'> 2019 – 2020 </p>

 **Gene set enrichment analysis** <br />
-- Finding out biological pathways in mice that are associated with several drug treatments.
+- Finding out biological pathways in mice that are associated with several drug treatments
 <p style='text-align: right;'> 2018 </p>